logo

 Considering estate planning, this product is generally good on all fronts; still, there are some features that I don’t like about this annuity.

-1. Low Cap Rate on the S&P 500 Index - The rate sheet mentions that the cap rate on all the strategies of the S&P 500 Index is very low.
+1. Low Cap Rate on the S&P 500 Index - The rate sheet notes that the cap rate and participation rate on all S&P 500 Index strategies are very low.
 The S&P 500 is the most popular index in the world, and the annuitant should be given a decent opportunity to participate in the S&P 500 index.

-2. Average Realistic Return Expectations - You might have known by now that this is an all-rounder policy that offers both growth and protection.
-As an all-rounder policy, the realistic return expectations should be average.
-It is not the best policy for someone who is looking only for growth and accumulation.
+2. Average Realistic Return Expectations - As an all-rounder policy, the realistic return expectations should be average.
+It is not the best policy for someone seeking only growth and accumulation.

 Company Details